 - Solutions To Water Quantity Related Problems

 Ultimately, it comes down to quantity, quality (water pollution and contamination is an important consideration, along with water being adequate quality for it’s end use) and access to water, as well as local conditions and factors such as climate, natural distribution of water resources, how effectively water resources are managed by governments and water companies (when water withdrawals and consumption outpaces renewal rates, water supplies tend to decrease and become more scarce … so balancing withdrawals against supply levels is important with water restrictions, and so on), finances available to spend on water technology and infrastructure, and so on.

 A good example of this is how water supplies were managed in two similarly water scarce cities – Perth and Cape Town.
 There were different implications to come from the water management strategies of each city.
 Going a step further, some low income regions in the world don’t even have the finances for the most basic of water supply and water sanitation infrastructure.

 Something that should be noted when a city or country is running out of water is what type of water they are running out of.
 It is possible for example for drinking water supplies to be secure and abundant, but non potable water supplies to be stressed or running out.
 A good example of this could be seen in the Netherlands in 2018, where drinking water supplies were secure, but non potable water supplies were in shortage, and the water shortage main impacted agriculture, nature, industry and shipping (nltimes.nl)

-It’s difficult to say how many years of water a city, town or region has left, because variables like further restricting withdrawals, the easing of a drought, the construction and operation of a desalination plant, and so on, can all change that.
-But one very rough way might be to look at the recent trends for supply capacity, withdrawals, and renewal rates …
+It’s difficult to say how many years of water a city, town or region has left, because variables like further restricting withdrawals, the easing of a drought, the construction and operation of a desalination plant, a growing population, a growing and uncertain demand for water in sectors like agriculture and power generation, and so on, can all change that.

 How To Track/Monitor Water Supplies For A City Or Region